 All bonuses come with terms and conditions and no-deposit offers are no exception.
 They’re small but they do come in handy if you’re not entirely sold on a particular site.

 New Player Freerolls

-Where first deposit bonuses are designed to attract new players to a site, online poker rewards programs are designed to keep existing players happy.
+Where first deposit bonuses are designed to attract new depositing customers to a site, online poker rewards programs are designed to keep existing customers happy.

 Loyalty rewards attempt to retain customers and fill tables by offering incentives to play.
-VIP schemes and frequent player rewards programs come in many forms but essentially, they all work on the principle that the more players play, the more they are rewarded.
+VIP schemes and frequent player rewards programs come in many forms but essentially, they all work on the principle that the more you play, the more you are rewarded.

 Most poker loyalty reward programs revolve around VIP or “frequent player” points of some sort.
 As players participate in real money games and tournaments, they also earn points.
-As players earn points, they move up through the various levels in the VIP program and unlock increasingly valuable rewards.
+As points are earned, they move up through the various levels in the VIP program and unlock increasingly valuable rewards.

-Frequent player points can often be redeemed for cash bonuses, tournament entries and various other prizes.
-Even casual poker players who do not put in a lot of volume will find it beneficial to play at poker sites with valuable loyalty rewards programs.
+Frequent player points can often be redeemed for cash bonuses, tournament entries, and various other prizes.
+Even casual fans of the game who do not put in a lot of volume will find it beneficial to play at poker sites with valuable loyalty rewards programs.

 Poker Games, Variations and Betting Rules